MarcoSero/Nimble/README.md

 ## TODOs

+It just needs some love from you guys as it has never been tested on a real app.
+After that, here's my list:

-- more tests
+- more tests & documentation
+- iCloud sync issues handler
-- compile time switch to use it without the `nb_` prefix
+- compile time switch to use everything without the `nb_` prefix
+- data importers

 ## Contact